linode/docs/docs/applications/game-servers/team-fortress2-on-debian-and-ubuntu.md

 -	**`rcon maps`**: Displays the maps available to your server
 -	**`rcon changelevel [mapname]`**: Change to set map

 Most `server.cfg` options can also be altered through RCON using the same values.
-For example, should you want enable friendly fire, you would enter `rcon mp_friendlyfire 1`.
+For example, should you want to enable friendly fire, enter `rcon mp_friendlyfire 1`.